Course - Algorithms and data structures - IDATT2101

 This course covers:

-1. Techniques and algorithms: Recursion, sorting, search, hashing, shortest path, maximum flow, greedy algorithms, dynamic programming
+1. Techniques and algorithms: Abstract data types, Recursion, sorting, search, hashing, shortest path, maximum flow, data compression, greedy algorithms, dynamic programming

 2. Data structures: array, lists, queues, stack, tree, graph

-3. Theory on complexity and big O notation
+3. Theory on complexity and asymptotic notation.
+Time and space complexity

 Learning outcome